 Top 5 NSW destinations where you can pamper your mum

-Sunday 9 May is mother’s day and as always during COVID times, NSW’s borders are open for everyone to enjoy a seven wonder stay.
-Luxury is at the top of the menu for pampering all yummy mummies no matter what age so feast upon some of these destinations with an array of offerings for every taste.
+Luxury is at the top of the menu for pampering all yummy mummies no matter what age, so feast upon some of these Mother’s Day treats in NSW.

 You don’t need to travel far to discover some of NSW’s most beautiful beaches.
 A Northern Beaches luxury escape complete with scenic walking tracks, al fresco dining and a waterfront stay would satisfy the fussiest of mothers.
 Settle in at Jonah’s at Whale Beach, then explore Palmie as the locals call it with its spectacular Barrenjoey Lighthouse walking track.

 Say sante, Slainte or plain old cheers to a mother who likes a tipple on a wine tasting weekend in Australia’s oldest wine region, the Hunter Valley.
 Book a stay at Spicers Guesthouse in Pokolbin, and visit nearby cellar doors, Tyrell’s Wines, Audrey Wilkinson and Bimbadgen who is offering complimentary Mother’s Day tastings.
 Adventurous mums will love a sunrise hot air balloon ride over the vineyards with Balloon Aloft, followed by a sparkling breakfast at Peterson House.